 Small hand held magnifiers are great for reading a few words, such as on a menu, price tags, ingredients, thermostats, or prescription bottles.
 Hand magnifiers are available in a wide variety of designs and magnifications.
 Many are illuminated to provide additional light.
 Hand held video magnifiers are now available too, providing good magnification and a flexible viewing distance.
 Talk to a dispensing optician: they are trained to advise on the different types of magnifier so you get the one that works best for you.

 Stand magnifiers work well for you if you want to read books, magazines and for some writing tasks.
 Stand magnifiers rest on the page and don’t have to be held, so they are ideal for people who are not strong enough to hold a hand-held magnifier for any length of time as well as those whose hands shake.
+If you wear reading spectacles these should be worn when using the magnifier to read.
 Talk to a dispensing optician: they are trained to advise on the different types of magnifier so you get the one that works best for you.

 It can be tricky to write with a magnifying glass: you need to juggle the pen, paper and magnifier.
 Some strong magnifiers need to be held close to your face and close to the paper which is also tricky.
 A stand magnifier means that the magnifier is held steady over the page: when choosing make sure that you try out writing and ensure that there is enough space for your hand and pen.
 Talk to a dispensing optician: they are trained to advise on the different types of magnifier so you get the one that works best for you.